kjeganathan/UMeet/docs/final.md

 ## 10. Authentication/Authorization
+Our login / create an account landing page is the only page available to users without authentication.
+We started out working on MinCrypt but were faced with a bug in updating the hashed password into our Heroku Postgres database.
+In our index.js file, you will find the extensive code for completing MiniCrypt and adding the functionality to our /login and /createAccount endpoints.
+In the end, we utilized JavaScript logic to build authentication for login by verifying if the password inputted by the user matched the password stored in our database.

 ## 11. Contributions
 - Disha: Created full-stack for Room Profile Page including the HTML, JS, and CSS.
 Additionally, created a Rooms table in Heroku DB and scraped classroom/building information from UMass information repositories to populate the database with classrooms and classroom information/details.
 Created Google Maps API integration to transform building address into fetch URl and display a Google Map rendering with building address and directions.
 Created back-end queries and API endpoints for Booking Page; also completed HTML/CSS UI styling for displaying cards and filtering buttons.
 Completed final documentation.